Shailendra (Shay) KulkarniShareholder

 University of California, Berkeley, B.A., 2004

-Shay has extensive experience in complex construction litigation, including a particular emphasis on construction bid disputes.
+Shay has extensive experience in complex construction litigation and real estate litigation.
 He has tried cases before civil courts and arbitration panels and has participated in numerous mediations.
 He has filed appellate briefs with the Louisiana First, Third, and Fourth Circuit Courts of Appeal and the United States Fifth Circuit Court of Appeals.
 Shay is also a frequent speaker on topics in the fields of construction and surety law.

 Prior to entering private practice, Shay served as a law clerk for the Honorable John Saunders, Louisiana Third Circuit Court of Appeal.